Cooking On The Ranch

 What to Serve It With

 A steak of course, try this recipe for Steak with Cognac Creamed Mushrooms for a true steakhouse feel dinner.
-Rather have chicken.
-Try serving it with the best BBQ Grilled Chicken.
+Or try it with the butcher’s cut, Denver Steak.
 This side dish would also pair well with these Honey Garlic Pork Chops.
 My favorite meal combo is to serve this mac and cheese with a Steakhouse Burger.

 Recipe for Flemings Steakhouse Mac and Cheese